|* 1899 - Renamed to the Atlantic Coast Line Railroad of North Carolina.|

-On February 15, 1855, the State finally agreed to grant a new charter and the line's name was formally changed from the Wilmington & Raleigh Railroad to the Wilmington & Weldon Railroad.
+On February 15, 1855, the state of North Carolina General Assembly finally agreed to grant a new charter and the line's name was formally changed from the Wilmington & Raleigh Railroad to the Wilmington & Weldon Railroad.
+The line never went to Raleigh, as originally intended in 1834.

 The company relaid its entire track in the 1850s with T-rail.
 In 1850, the company (as the Wilmington & Raleigh Railroad) began constructing a nineteen (19) mile branch line from Rocky Mount to Tarboro, which was completed in August of 1860.